manu-153/Tech-Stock-Analysis-and-Visualization/README.md

    - Historical price trends, moving averages, daily returns, and correlation heatmaps are plotted.
    - Scatter plots are used to show the relationship between expected returns and risk.

-## Project Structure

-- `stock_analysis.py`: Contains the code to fetch data, compute metrics, and generate visualizations.
-- `requirements.txt`: Lists the necessary packages to run the project.

 ## Results

 - **Visualizations**: